scripting/concord/README.md

 ### It's the core of Fargo

-[Fargo](http://fargo.io/) is our browser-based outliner that hooks into Dropbox.
+<a href="http://fargo.io/">Fargo</a> is our browser-based outliner that hooks into Dropbox.

 Concord is the outlining engine in Fargo.